Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Summary and outlook

-Having obtained these transport coefficients, we then solve the transport equation for the cosmic rays, i.e., the Fokker-Planck equation.
-When we ignore the synchrotron loss and diffusive escape mechanisms, we find that the small-scale turbulence leads to the energization of particles in such a way that the low energy particles are accelarated faster compared to the particles with higher $\gamma$, resulting thus in a non-uniform acceleration of the cosmic ray particles.
+Having {observed the trend of the} transport coefficients, we then solve the transport equation for the cosmic rays, i.e., the Fokker-Planck equation.
+When we ignore the synchrotron loss and diffusive escape mechanisms, we find that the small-scale turbulence leads to the energization of particles in such a way that the low energy particles are accelarated faster compared to the particles with higher $\gamma$, {which is typical for Fermi type stochastic acceleration}. {Thus} resulting in a non-uniform acceleration of the cosmic ray particles.
 A qualitative comparison with the case where the gyro-radius of particle is smaller than the turbulence correlation length reveals that the acceleration due to small-scale turbulence is relatively less efficient.

 We further demonstrate the interplay of various micro-physical processes, such as acceleration, synchrotron loss and diffusive particle escape, on the particle spectrum in various regimes of the parameters $a$ and $b$ in Eq.~(\ref{eq:transport}).
 The particle spectrum is observed to attain a steady-state as a result of the competition between acceleration and synchrotron loss.
 Additionally, with the particle escape process included, the distribution function evolves in such a way that the high-energy particles leak out of the system faster than the low-energy ones.